databricks/lilac/README.md

 HF_USERNAME='your-username'
 ```

-- Generate a read-only token from [huggingface.co/settings/tokens](https://huggingface.co/settings/tokens) which will be used as `HF_ACCESS_TOKEN` below.
+3. Generate a read-only token from [huggingface.co/settings/tokens](https://huggingface.co/settings/tokens) which will be used as `HF_ACCESS_TOKEN` below.

-- Open the HuggingFace space in your browser and click "Settings".
+4. Open the HuggingFace space in your browser and click "Settings".

-- Set these two environment variables from the settings UI to
+5. Set these two environment variables from the settings UI to
     authenticate the binary running on HuggingFace to read private space data:

 - `LILAC_DL_HF_SPACE_DATA`: lilacai/your-space
 - `HF_ACCESS_TOKEN`: yourtoken

-To deploy to huggingface:
+6: Deploy to your HuggingFace Space:

 ```
 poetry run python -m scripts.deploy_hf \